Nkyoli/user-management/README.md

 ## Database user_db
 ![User Database](https://github.com/Nkyoli/user-management/blob/master/images/userDatabase.PNG)
 ## Login Page:
-The user can login, but if the username or password is wrong the user is redirected to a error age.
+The user can login, but if the username or password is wrong the user is redirected to a error page.
 The user can also check the remember me checkbox and his/her details will be save using localStorage.
 ![Login Page](https://github.com/Nkyoli/user-management/blob/master/images/loginPage.PNG)
 ### Login error page.